 Nothing Worked, Now What?

 Even white fabrics made from natural fibers like cotton and linen can turn yellow if they are exposed to too much chlorine bleach.
-Too much chlorine bleach can also cause white clothes to yellow when hung in the sun to dry because the sun adds another layer of bleaching due to ultra-violet rays.
+Overuse of chlorine bleach can also cause white clothes to yellow when hung in the sun to dry because the sun adds another layer of bleaching due to ultra-violet rays.

-And, if you are using too much detergent, fabric softener or bleach and not rinsing well, the high heat of the clothes dryer can "bake" the residue into the fibers and leave them grey or yellow.
+And, if you are using too much detergent or fabric softener and not rinsing well, the high heat of the clothes dryer can "bake" the residue into the fibers and leave them grey or yellow.

-The first thing is to make sure the white garments or linens are completely clean and stain free by laundering or dry-cleaning each piece.
+Before storing white clothes, even for just a season, make sure the garments or linens are completely clean and stain free by laundering or dry-cleaning each piece.
 If you are not sure if the item is clean, it's worth the effort to wash it just to be safe.
 Be certain that pieces are completely dry before packing away.
 Wash and dry your hands before handling the item because lotion or creams can discolor white items. clothing.